El Gran Show season 2: Couples

 The celebrities were introduced during the final of the previous season.
 In the first week were presented to the dreamers and the dreams of each one of them.

-Before the start of the program, Fiorella Avilés (Fernando Roca Rey's dreamer) retired from the show for health reasons, instead danced Katherine Mendoza (dreamer on El show de los sueños), finally Whitney Misme came as an official dreamer from the second week.
+Before the start of the program, Fiorella Avilés (Fernando Roca Rey's dreamer) retired from the show for health reasons, instead danced Katherine Mendoza (dreamer on El show de los sueños), finally Whitney Misme became an official dreamer from the second week.

-During the show, two heroines left the program, the first was Melissa Garcia, who suffered an injury in the column, being replaced by the model Danuska Zapata.
+During the show, two heroines left the program.
+The first was Melissa Garcia, who suffered an injury in the column, and was replaced by the model Danuska Zapata.
 The second was Jimena Lindo, who suffered a muscle tear in the leg, so actress Melania Urbina came into place from the fifth week, however, Urbina also leaves the competition for strict medical rest due to a typhoid fever, finally former contestant Karen Dejo came into place from the seventh week.